tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Book exercises/Topic 1.1.md

 1. Mei doesnt has an MP3 Player
 2. There is pollution in New Jersey
-3. 2 + 1 = is not 3
+3. 2 + 1 ≠ 3
-4. The summer in Maine is not hot and sunny
+4. The summer in Maine is not hot and not sunny

 </details>